 Why have Confidence in Coaching?

-Coaching, as offered by Stephen Harrison, and as defined at the start of this page, is based on standards and credentialling processes of the International Coach Federation.
+Coaching, as offered by Stephen Harrison, is based on the standards and credentialling processes of the International Coach Federation.
 As such, the coaching offered means Stephen has:

-- the ability to work with your people based on where they are in their development, and what they need to meet their existing and emerging challenges
+- the ability to work with your people based on where they are in their development, and provide them with what they need to meet their existing and emerging challenges

 - appropriate training and experience